Dwayne-Phillips/julia/README.md

 An example of using TextAnalysis.jl.

+## 6.jl

+An example that reads a color jpg from the Internet and writes it locally.

+## 7.jl

+Do what 6.jl does PLUS convert the color image to numbers and manipulate the numbers.

 ## edge.jl

 Reading an image file and using a quick edge mask to detect edges.